Typewriter: Hansen Writing Ball

 In 1865, Rev. Rasmus Malling-Hansen of Denmark invented the Hansen Writing Ball, which went into commercial production in 1870 and was the first commercially sold typewriter.
 It was a success in Europe and was reported as being used in offices on the European continent as late as 1909.

-Malling-Hansen used a solenoid escapement to return the carriage on some of his models which makes him a candidate for the title of inventor of the first "electric" typewriter.
+Malling-Hansen used a solenoid escapement to return the carriage on some of his models, which makes him a candidate for the title of inventor of the first "electric" typewriter.

 The Hansen Writing Ball was produced with only upper-case characters.
-The Writing Ball was used as a template for inventor Frank Haven Hall to create a derivative that would produce letter prints cheaper and faster.
+The Writing Ball was a template for inventor Frank Haven Hall to create a derivative that would produce letter prints cheaper and faster.

 Malling-Hansen developed his typewriter further through the 1870s and 1880s and made many improvements, but the writing head remained the same.
 On the first model of the writing ball from 1870, the paper was attached to a cylinder inside a wooden box.
 In 1874, the cylinder was replaced by a carriage, moving beneath the writing head.
 Then, in 1875, the well-known "tall model" was patented, which was the first of the writing balls that worked without electricity.
 Malling-Hansen attended the world exhibitions in Vienna in 1873 and Paris in 1878 and he received the first-prize for his invention at both exhibitions.

 Sholes and Glidden typewriter

-The first typewriter to be commercially successful was patented in 1868 by Americans Christopher Latham Sholes, Frank Haven Hall, Carlos Glidden and Samuel W. Soule in Milwaukee, Wisconsin, although Sholes soon disowned the machine and refused to use or even recommend it.
+The first typewriter to be commercially successful was patented in 1868 by Americans Christopher Latham Sholes, Frank Haven Hall, Carlos Glidden and Samuel W. Soule in Milwaukee, Wisconsin.
 The working prototype was made by clock-maker and machinist Matthias Schwalbach.
-Hall, Glidden and Soule sold their shares in the patent (US 79,265) to Densmore and Sholes, who made an agreement with E. Remington and Sons (then famous as a manufacturer of sewing machines) to commercialize the machine as the Sholes and Glidden Type-Writer.
+Hall, Glidden and Soule sold their shares in the patent (US 79,265) to Sholes and James Densmore, who made an agreement with E. Remington and Sons (then famous as a manufacturer of sewing machines) to commercialize the machine as the Sholes and Glidden Type-Writer.
 This was the origin of the term typewriter.

 Remington began production of its first typewriter on March 1, 1873, in Ilion, New York.
 It had a QWERTY keyboard layout, which, because of the machine's success, was slowly adopted by other typewriter manufacturers.
-As with most other early typewriters, because the typebars strike upwards, the typist could not see the characters as they were typed.
+As with most other early typewriters, because the typebars struck upwards, the typist could not see the characters as they were typed.
+This arrangement, retronymically known as understrike would eventually give way to so-called frontstrike mechanisms in later, competing machines.